RJ Lee Group: Scientific firsts

 RJ Lee Group created the CCSEM (computer-controlled scanning electron microscopy) by combining a scanning electron microscope (SEM), x-ray analyzer (EDS) and intelligent software.
 In collaboration with Iowa State University, RJ Lee Group also developed the WebSEM that provides teachers and students in K-12 classrooms with the ability to conduct on-line investigations.
 RJ Lee Group invented a low energy method of pyrolysis of hydrocarbon material to be heated under vacuum conditions, using a clay and metal catalyst.
 RJ Lee Group in conjunction with Carnegie Mellon University and US Steel, with a grant from the US Department of Energy, developed an Automated Steel Cleanliness Analysis Tool (ASCAT).
-The tool was designed around a computer-controlled scanning electron microscope (CCSEM) which was capable of taking metal samples and analyzing up to several hundred inclusions in less than one hour.
+The tool was designed around a computer-controlled scanning electron microscope (CCSEM) which is capable of taking metal samples and analyzing up to several hundred inclusions in less than one hour.

 Notable work

 RJ Lee Group actively consulted with and supported EPA Region 2 in evaluating air quality in Lower Manhattan buildings impacted by the events of 9/11.
 RJ Lee Group designed, implemented, and conducted sampling and laboratory analyses for building remediation while also conducting health, safety, and community air quality monitoring programs in and around the impacted areas.

 The firm assessed damage and environmental controls after the 1989 Loma Prieta earthquake in San Francisco, California.

 RJ Lee Group supported the EPA's investigation of potential emissions of tremolite asbestos from the Southdown Quarry in northwestern New Jersey.
+The firm provided air quality monitoring for the EPA related to the East Palestine, OH train derailment.